NickKarpowicz/LightwaveExplorer/README.md

   - The second pulldown is for offloading work onto other parts of your system.
 For example, if you are running a big batch of simulations on a CUDA-capable GPU, you can send some of them to the CPU to work on.
 This is what the second menu and following number do: chose the offload target, and the number to send to it.
 You don't have to use this if you don't want to.

-  - Basically, the order in which you should choose the backends is: CUDA if you have something which supports it, SYCL otherwise, and OpenMP if those options aren't available.
+  - Basically, the order in which you should choose the backends is: CUDA if you have something which supports it, SYCL otherwise, and OpenMP if those options aren't available or you're using Linux and not running on a GPU.

   ---
   ### Compilation in Visual Studio